FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-07-16-server-properties.md

 Possible Values: Integer (minutes)
 Default Value: `0`

 This setting determines how long a player can be idle before being kicked from the server, helping to manage active player slots.
+If set to 0, players can idle indefinitely.

 ---